 Anyone considering taking out a loan needs to do their due diligence and consider what their alternatives are.
 If you are on shaky ground financially, you need to take this first step especially seriously.

-Also, If you are genuinely in a desperate situation, you should look for free resources to help you out rather than borrowing money.
-By the way, when you simply can’t make ends meet, adding interest payments on top of your other bills only makes things worse.
+If you are genuinely in a desperate situation, you should look for free resources to help you out rather than borrowing money.
+If you simply can’t make ends meet, adding interest payments on top of your other bills only makes things worse.

 - Call 211 or check out their website.